rajonali/flask-pos-dashboard/README.md

 Have live refresh on the browser being used.
 Login with your creds to webserver.
 Pulls up main inventory page which is authenticated.

-Show the inventory table online in a neat grid format.
-Use emojis for icons.

 Make a database for data.

 Tables: